Auburn Tradition | Auburn University

 Auburn was established in 1856 as the East Alabama Male College, 20 years after the city of Auburn's founding.
 In 1872, under the Morrill Act, the school became the first land-grant college in the South and was renamed the Agricultural and Mechanical College of Alabama.
 In 1899 the name again was changed, to the Alabama Polytechnic Institute.
 Finally, in 1960 the name of the school was changed to Auburn University, a title more in keeping with its location, and expressing the varied academic programs and larger curriculum of a major university.

-Auburn University today is a comprehensive land, sea and space grant institution -- among the few that hold that distinction -- helping fulfill the dreams of nearly 25,000 students.
+Auburn University today is a comprehensive land, sea and space grant institution -- among the few that hold that distinction -- helping fulfill the dreams of more than 25,000 students.

 Auburn's beautiful main campus -- graced by greenery and open spaces and highlighted by historic Samford Park -- is made up of 90 major academic buildings spread across 1,843 acres.
 Buildings in the main campus area are within walking distance of each other.
 Residence halls are only a short walk from classrooms, dining and athletics facilities.
 Auburn is located in the southeastern United States in east-central Alabama about 30 miles from the Georgia border.